megitsnow/f1-react-app/README.md

-# F1 Fan: An app for All Things Formula One (WORK IN PROGRESS)
+# F1 Fan: An app for All Things Formula One
 ![F1 Fan header](images/READMEHEADER.png)

 Live link: